episource/my-chocolatey/README.md

 # Add your own package

 1. Add a package folder (called template below) in the root of the repository
 2. Add a nuspec template to the template.
 It uses the razor template language.
-At least the package id and version must be templated.
-See the description of the Export-Package cmdlet for details.
+Build context information is available via the @Package template variable.
+See the description of the New-Package cmdlet for details.

     ```xml
     <?xml version="1.0" encoding="utf-8"?>